zumba/zumba.github.com/_posts/2015-03-31-how-we-do-css.md

 + Each file is named after the page or the page module it supports
-+ We never style ID’s only Classes
++ We never style ID’s only classes
-+ Keep nesting down to a minimum and no deeper than 4 levels including pseudo selectors
++ Keep nesting down to a minimum and no deeper than 4 levels, including pseudo selectors
 + Group related properties wherever possible
-+ Media queries go after properties and the order should reflect mobile first
++ Media queries follow properties and the order should reflect mobile first

 ### Naming

 #### Variables and Mixins
-Our variables and mixing naming is pretty specific in order to avoid any confusion.
-We have been here long enough to understand that the company likes to make simple to drastic changes to support the business in general.
+Our variables and mixin naming is pretty specific in order to avoid any confusion.
+We have been here long enough to understand that both simple and drastic changes arise to support the business goals of the company.
 We have to develop keeping scalability in mind and this variable/mixin strategy just makes more sense for us.

 #### Mixin